manwar/theweeklychallenge/content/blog/scientist-in-perl.md

 Let's take a step back and come up with easy to follow simple use case.

-I decided to extend the `Scientist` module as below to keep it smooth sailing.
+I decided to extend the `Scientist` module as below to keep the interface clean and easy to follow.

 <br>